dotnet/orleans/index.md

 ## Where Next?

-To learn more about the concepts in Orleans, read the getting [started guide](Getting-Started-With-Orleans/Core-Concepts).
+To learn more about the concepts in Orleans, read the [introduction](Introduction).

 There are a number of [step-by-step tutorials](Step-by-step-Tutorials).